There is nothing more human than to be filled with boundless joy upon discovering a large stack of rocks.

 Just because people don’t drink in Utah doesn’t mean alcohol isn’t available.
 The state’s drinking laws are becoming more relaxed.
 Just be ready to pay a premium in taxes or work a little harder to get that bottle of campfire whiskey.

-You’ll need to go to a licensed liquor store to buy heavy beer or hard liquor, but light beers can be sold at supermarkets and convenient stores.
+You’ll need to go to a licensed liquor store to buy heavy beer or hard liquor, but light beers can be sold at supermarkets and convenience stores.

 Being a Responsible Traveler in Utah